matomo-org/developer-documentation/docs/form-analytics/faq.md

 ```

-## As a developer I want to see more details about the logged data, is it possible?
+## As a developer I want to see more details about the form analytics data being logged in my website, is it possible?

 Yes, you can enable the debug mode by calling the following method: